RazorOp/razorops-web/_posts/2024-08-09-a-detailed-guide-to-cron-jobs.md

 ---
-title: 2024-08-09-A detailed guide to cron jobs
+title: A detailed guide to cron jobs
 description: "Cron jobs are scheduled commands or scripts on Unix-based systems (like Linux and macOS) that are executed at fixed times, intervals, or specific dates. "